-Prerequisite: CST E150 and any previous programming course or permission of the instructor.
+Prerequisite: CST E150 or permission of the instructor.

 A comprehensive introduction to the programming languages and techniques used to create dynamic web sites.
 Topics covered include client-side programming technologies such as JavaScript, VBScript, and Dynamic HTML and server-side programming technologies such as Active Server Pages.
 Course content is continually updated to reflect the current state of the art in Internet computing.

 The course requires substantial hands-on use of computers in a computerized classroom environment.

-COOPERATIVE EDUCATION
+COURSE DESCRIPTIONS COOPERATIVE EDUCATION